Jimmy McLean (footballer, born 1876)

 James McLean (1876–1914) was an English footballer who played in the Football League for Preston North End, Walsall and West Bromwich Albion.

 Career

-McLean played for Sneyd, before joining Burslem Port Vale in the summer of 1896.
+McLean played for Sneyd before joining Burslem Port Vale in the summer of 1896.
 He made his debut at inside-right in a 4–2 defeat at Dresden United in a Staffordshire Senior Cup preliminary round replay on 26 October 1896.
 He made his Midland Football League debut five days later, scoring in a 3–2 defeat at Wellingborough Town.
 Despite the goal this was to be his final appearance for the club.

-He finished his career at Preston together with James Wilson in summer 1911.
+He finished his career at Preston together with James Wilson in the summer of 1911.
+Around that time, he emigrated to Australia, where he played.
+He died in 1914.